HubSpot CMS overview

-Templates can be built either with HTML + HubL or with a drag-and-drop interface in the Design Manager.
-If you’re starting a new project, we suggest using coded templates since they give you more workflow options as a developer and support for drag-and-drop areas.
+Templates can be built either with HTML + HubL or with a drag and drop interface in the Design Manager.
+However, it's recommended to coded templates as they provide more control and functionality than drag and drop templates do, such as supporting drag and drop areas.

 The controls for a module are defined in fields, so building a great module means considering both the resulting appearance on a page, as well as the editing experience for content editors.

-The HubSpot CMS includes common default modules like headers, rich text, images, buttons, and CTAs that you’ll use as fundamental components, but you’ll also likely want to build out elements that can have more interesting layouts that fit into your theme and templates.
+The HubSpot CMS includes common default modules like headers, rich text, images, buttons, and CTAs that you’ll use as fundamental components.
+You’ll also likely want to build out elements that can have more interesting layouts that fit into your theme and templates.
 Some common examples of modules you might want to build are accordions, sliders, and tabbers.